 - to assess the quality of the School services

 - to safeguard pupils

 - for research purposes

 - to inform you about events and other things happening in the School

 - to comply with the law regarding data sharing

 The lawful basis on which we use this information

-Barking Abbey School holds the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, Local Authority and/or Department for Education (DfE).
-We collect and use personal data in order to meet legal requirements and legitimate interests set out in the GDPR and Data Protection Act 2018.
+Barking Abbey School holds the legal right to collect and use personal data relating to pupils and their families, and the School may also receive information regarding them from their previous school, Local Authority and/or Department for Education (DfE).
+The School collects and uses personal data in order to meet legal requirements and legitimate interests set out in the GDPR and Data Protection Act 2018.

-Generally, we collect and use personal information where:
+Generally, the School collects and uses personal information where: